 The opening hours for all general sessions are organised according to Australian Central Daylight Time (ACDT) zone.

-The Centre is open for general session visits on the following days:
+During this period, the Discovery Centre will be open for general session visits on the following days:

 • Wednesday 1 – 5pm